Industry Insights, Internet

 Target exit: end of Q3 2026

-Not in bankruptcy: HughesNet (Hughes Satellite Systems), Boost Mobile, and Gen Mobile
+Not in this bankruptcy: Boost Mobile and Gen Mobile

 Does the bankruptcy affect my Dish TV or Sling TV?

-No. EchoStar has said the filing does not interrupt day-to-day service or affect employees at Dish TV or Sling TV — billing, programming, and support continue as normal.
+No. EchoStar has said the Dish Network bankruptcy does not interrupt day-to-day service or affect employees at Dish TV or Sling TV — billing, programming, and support continue as normal.
 (An earlier plan for DirecTV to buy Dish TV and Sling was abandoned in late 2024, so both remain EchoStar services today.)
-If you’re a customer, there’s nothing you need to do because of the bankruptcy.
+If you’re a customer, there’s nothing you need to do because of the Dish bankruptcy.

 What about HughesNet, Boost Mobile, and Gen Mobile?